-- 4 cups finely chopped sweet potato, carrot, and/or bell peppers
+- 4 cups finely chopped sweet potato, butternut squash, carrot, onion, and/or bell peppers

 - 1 teaspoon chili powder